Skip to content

 The turn arrives when you stop asking “how do I earn faster than inflation?” and start asking “is there a store of value that simply cannot be diluted?”

 Bitcoin’s design answers that with arithmetic instead of a promise.
 The supply is capped at 21 million coins, and the rule is enforced by code and consensus rather than by a committee’s restraint.
 There’s no stimulus override, no emergency printing.
-New issuance is cut in half roughly every four years — currently 3.125 BTC per block, heading toward 1.5625 at the next halving — and trends toward zero over time.
+New issuance is cut in half roughly every four years — currently 3.125 BTC per block, dropping to 1.5625 BTC at the next halving, expected around April 2028 at block height 1,050,000 (halving schedule tracker) — and trends toward zero over time.
+This part is a protocol fact, verifiable in the consensus code, not a forecast.

 The practical shift is one of position.
 In a currency that can be expanded, your share of the total can be quietly reduced.
 In a fixed-supply system, if you hold a given fraction today, you hold that same fraction tomorrow regardless of any central-bank decision.
 You move from owning units that can be diluted to owning a percentage that cannot be.
 That’s the entire claim — and it’s a claim about supply, not about price, which can and does swing violently.